schlae/pico-dram-tester/firmware/README.md

     sm_config_set_in_pins(&config, base_pin);
     sm_config_set_sideset_pins(&config, base_pin);

-Collectively, these four functions define how any pins acessible to a given state machine are affected by all available instructions.
+Collectively, these four functions define how any pins accessible to a given state machine are affected by all available instructions.
 Each instruction type interacts with their pins differently: